dyoseloff/dyoseloff.github.io/_posts/2016-12-12-common-misspellings.markdown

 Here is one of the word clouds produced by the code.
 Keep in mind the word cloud is randomly generated each time the code is run.
 ![wordcloud](/assets/wordcloud.png)

 Lastly, let's look at a more complex way to visually display our findings.
 I will make a map of the U.S. where each city is marked with a dot.
-Each city's dot size corresponds to its calculated percentage of the Tiwtter polulation which misspelled common words.
+Each city's dot size corresponds to its calculated percentage of the Twitter population which misspelled common words.
 {% highlight r%}
 boston <- 0
 houston <- 0